scharlau/security_shopping/README.md

 By using the capybara components we can quickly check what's working or not for our code.

-# STILL A WORK IN PROGRESS #
-This is still a thought exercise.
-It will be worked on at a later date.
-For now the parts below relate to how you might make use of these ideas as part of a discussion.
+This is mostly a thought exercise.
+For now the parts below relate to how you might make use of these ideas as part of a discussion about web site security.

-As an extra to show how security can be added during development this app uses the brakman gem to https://brakemanscanner.org highlight how your code can be scanned for vulnerabilities and thus fixed before they become an issue.
+To show how security can be added during development this app uses the brakeman gem to https://brakemanscanner.org highlight how your code can be scanned for vulnerabilities and thus fixed before they become an issue.
+Another one that you might want to also look at in adding to this is http://gauntlt.org which is built with cucumber and gherkin to write scenarios around security tools.

 ## Setting Up the Exercises ##